 Eliminate Old Data

 You can’t do anything to remove content that has nothing to do with you.
 So if you have the same name as a famous porn star, your only solution is to flood the internet with things you want customers to see.
-It’s much better for searchers to see pictures of you as well as the porn star, than to just see the porn star and wonder if that’s you in your night job.
+It’s much better for searchers to see pictures of you and the porn star than to just see the porn star and wonder if that’s you in your night job.